-On top of these two approaches are methods in which a new language is implemented 'inside' another language of the same level of abstraction.
-Different languages provide different means for this; Lisp is famous for the macro facility that allows to extend the language almost without restriction - by writing macros, one adds new constructs to the existing language.
+There are several ways to build a new language on top of an existing one; Lisp is famous for the macro facility that allows to extend the language almost without restriction by writing macros, one adds new constructs to the existing language.
 There are several uses of macros - one is to extend the language syntax, for example, by adding new control structures; another is to keep the existing syntax but alter the operational semantics - the way programs are executed and compute their outputs.

 Anglican is implemented in just this way - a macro facility provided by Clojure, a Lisp dialect, is used both to extend Clojure with constructs that delimit probabilistic code, and to alter the operational semantics of Clojure expressions inside probabilistic code fragments.
-Anglican claims its right to count as a separate language because of the ubiquitous probabilistic execution semantics rather than a different syntax, which is actually an advantage rather than a drawback - Clojure programmers only need to know how to specify the boundaries of Anglican programs, but can use familiar Clojure syntax to write probabilistic code.
+Anglican claims its right to count as a separate language because of the ubiquitous probabilistic execution semantics rather than a different syntax, which is actually an advantage rather than a drawback-Clojure programmers only need to know how to specify the boundaries of Anglican programs, but can use familiar Clojure syntax to write probabilistic code.